Stadium Home Park

 Time at Club:

-Plymouth are managed by Derek Adams, with the former Ross County boss replacing John Sheridan in the dugout in June 2015.
-Adams enjoyed a decent debut season in charge of the Pilgrims, but suffered heartbreak in the League Two play-offs, however he then led the south coast side to automatic promotion the following season.
+Plymouth are managed by Derek Adams, with the former Ross County boss replacing John Sheridan in June 2015.
+Adams enjoyed a decent debut season in charge of the Pilgrims, but suffered heartbreak in the League Two play-offs, however he then led the south coast side to automatic promotion up to League One in 2017.

 Established in 1886, Plymouth Argyle have become a name associated with the Football League, but have recently suffered a demise in success and now find themselves languishing in the lower depths of the Football League.